The Spirituality of

 John and Joseph of Arimathea, maternal great uncle of Jesus, and his brother, James, were believed to be the cornerstones and early bishops of the churches at Ephesus, Galatia, and Antioch.
 James, the brother of Jesus, was the bishop at Jerusalem.

 The Celts eventually fled these areas migrating to what was called Britannia and Ireland after the First Council of Nicaea (AD 325).
-Roman Emperor Constantine I, declared Christianity the Official State Religion and elevated the Roman Sea as the Supreme Patriarch of the newly institutionalized Roman Catholic Church.
+Roman Emperor Constantine I, declared Christianity One of the Official State Religions.
 The Celts rejected this action and fled for safety outside the Empire's reach.
+In A.D.
+313, the edict of Milan granted freedom of worship to the citizens of the Roman Empire.
+By the end of the century, Emperor Theodosius made Christianity the official religion of Rome and elevated the Roman Sea as the Supreme Patriarch of the newly institutionalized Roman Catholic Church.

 It was when these early Celtic Christians settled in Britannia and Ireland that the ancient customs and rituals of the native celts (inhabitants) influenced Celtic Christianity.
 The Celtic tradition is a blend of that merging together in what we now know as Celtic Spirituality.